 Section 22a-66h of the General Statutes states “that any person who violates any provision of the business registration law shall forfeit to the state a sum not to exceed five thousand dollars per day for each day of violation.
 The Attorney General, upon complaint of the commissioner, shall institute a civil action to recover such forfeiture in the superior court for the judicial district of Hartford…”

 Any pesticide application business which employs only one certified supervisory applicator must register their business, however they are not required to pay the $240.00 fee.
 If the business employs or subcontracts any additional certified applicators, the business must then submit the $240.00 fee to DEEP.
-If you are claiming a single certified applicator exemption, please complete the registration form, check the appropriate box in Part II, and return it to the address specified on the form.
+If you are claiming a single certified applicator exemption, please complete the registration online.

 As of October 1, 2013, any business out for hire to perform arboriculture must have a certificate of registration from The Department of Energy and Environmental Protection.
 There is no exemption for single arborist businesses.
 All businesses must pay the $240.00 yearly fee.

-If the name, address, email, phone number, person responsible for the business or certified supervisor or operator changes, you must notify the Pesticide Management Program in writing within 30 days.
+If the name, address, email, phone number, person responsible for the business or certified supervisor or operator changes, you must update your online account within 30 days.

 Subcontracting of Commercial Pesticide Application